pauldlynch/eqguide/guides/what-to-do-when/index.md

 Level 70: epic 2.0; will require "raid" (aka one group of friends, no mercs allowed) for the orb, and some fights may not be soloable even with a 95, although this depends on class.

+Level 70 (69): Tank/Melee classes should consider collecting a set of AC augs from RSS (Riftseekers Sanctum); these are AC 25/20, and fit wrist, chest, legs, head, hands, arms, feet.

 Level 70-75: [Jonas Dagmire Skeletal Hand](http://everquest.allakhazam.com/db/quest.html?quest=4188) quests.
 Can start the easy ones at 70 (or earlier; some will open up at 65 or 66), finish at 75, possibly with a little help depending on class.
 Requires a lot of bank space and some expansion currency (80 doubloons; again, see the Loyalty merchant in PoK, but these are easy to earn yourself with the right quests).

 Level 70-75: TSS clickies/aug quests.
 [Dog Whistle](http://everquest.allakhazam.com/db/quest.html?quest=3583) - Icefall.
 [Necklace of Warportal Fragments](http://everquest.allakhazam.com/db/item.html?item=54208) - Steppes.
 [Direwolf Totem of Spirit](http://everquest.allakhazam.com/db/quest.html?quest=3610) - Icefall.
 [Direwolf Totem of Battle](http://everquest.allakhazam.com/db/quest.html?quest=3614) - Icefall.
 RSS AC augs, for tanks.